Homepage / Excursion Guides / 6 Must See Hikes In Grand Teton National Park

 Distance: 2 Miles | Difficulty: Easy

 Need a quickie?
-Then add this hike to your list while visiting GTNP.
-For one of the best views in the Grand Tetons with minimal altitude gain it’s a great one for all hiking levels.
+Then, add this hike to your list while visiting GTNP.
+For one of the best views in the Grand Tetons with minimal elevation gain, it’s a great one for all hiking levels.
 Want to go further?
-Then hike another 2 miles past the overlook down to Phelps Lake and be greeted by crystal clear waters and a 40 foot jumping rock that all the locals frequent.
+Then hike another 2 miles past the overlook down to Phelps Lake and be greeted by crystal clear waters and a 40-foot jumping rock that all the locals frequent.

 PRO TIP: Bring a blanket and a picnic and spend some time on the sandy beaches along the lake